AccelByte/revocation-grpc-plugin-server-python/README.md

-   AB_CLIENT_ID='xxxxxxxxxx'       # Use Client ID from the previous step AB_CLIENT_SECRET='xxxxxxxxxx'   # Use Client secret from the previous step AB_NAMESPACE='xxxxxxxxxx'       # Use your Namespace ID AB_USERNAME='xxxxxxxxxx'        # Use your Namespace Username AB_PASSWORD='xxxxxxxxxx'        # Use your Namespace Password GRPC_SERVER_URL='0.tcp.ap.ngrok.io:xxxxx'   # Use your ngrok forwarding URL without `https://`
+   AB_CLIENT_ID='xxxxxxxxxx'       # Use Client ID from the previous step AB_CLIENT_SECRET='xxxxxxxxxx'   # Use Client secret from the previous step AB_NAMESPACE='xxxxxxxxxx'       # Use your Namespace ID GRPC_SERVER_URL='0.tcp.ap.ngrok.io:xxxxx'   # Use your ngrok forwarding URL without `https://`
    ```
    Run the [Makefile](demo/cli/Makefile) commands to execute the CLI demo app.